CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

    * Created the game_engine cpp file and began filling it in.
    * Created player_sprite header and cpp file.
    * Added methods and constructor to player_sprite header file.
-   * Updated my_app a bit to include some drawings/colors
+   * Updated my_app a bit to include some drawings/colors (the background)

 ####4/24/2020
-   * Filled in some methods for player_sprite to get engine's step working
+   * Filled in some methods for player_sprite
+   * Worked on engine cpp file